Flevy Management Insights Case Study

 Innovative Fishing Technologies: Leading the Aquatic Equipment Revolution

-Mark Bridges | System and Organization Controls
+Joseph Robinson | System and Organization Controls

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in System and Organization Controls to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The mid-size fishing equipment manufacturer faced declining sales and profitability due to outdated systems, increased competition, and a lack of product innovation.
 Through Business Transformation initiatives, the company achieved significant sales growth, cost reductions, and improved customer loyalty, though it still needs to enhance agility and decision-making processes for sustained success.